FPGA-acceleration/FPT25-Activation-Function-Accelerator/README.md

 The goal is to **reduce inference time** and **power consumption** by offloading non-linear computation from CPU/GPU to a dedicated FPGA module.

 Key features:
-- Support for multiple activation types (configurable at runtime)
+- Support for multiple activation types.
 - Caculate based on the hardware friendly format - bf16
-- AXI-Stream interface for easy integration with PS
+- Tool chain to config the data stream.
 - High-throughput parallel mode

 ---